SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Swage: A Modular Universal End-to-End Rowhammer Attack Framework

 \subsection{Orchestrator}

 The \tech{Orchestrator} module implements the actual attack against a victim process.
 As input from the previous stages, it has access to a hammering primitive and a mapping to the memory page $\mathcal{P}$ at which the hammering primitive will cause a bit flip.
 The details of the victim process are abstracted by a victim-specific wrapper that needs to implement four methods: \texttt{start}, \texttt{init}, \texttt{check}, \texttt{stop}.
 To start the attack workflow, the \tech{Orchestrator} in parallel calls the \texttt{start} method and the page injector.
 The \texttt{start} method may be used to trigger the creation of the victim process or other initialization steps.
 The page injector ensures that the victim uses the vulnerable page $\mathcal{P}$ to store the data that the attacker wants to manipulate via Rowhammer and will be discussed in \cref{sec:page_injection}.
 Afterward, the \tech{Orchestrator} calls the \texttt{init} method to synchronize with the execution of the victim and start the Rowhammer attack.
 The synchronization step could, e.g., involve triggering the victim via a network request or the use of a cache attack.
-Next, the \texttt{check} method is called to ascertain the success of the attack.
-This assumes that the victim creates some kind of output or otherwise observable behavior that is linked to the success of the attack.
+Next, the \texttt{check} method is called to ascertain the attack's success, assuming the victim creates some kind of output or otherwise observable behavior.
 Finally, the \texttt{stop} method terminates the attack cycle.